-Written by Nairn County FC June 1st 2022
+Written by Brodie Stewart June 1st 2022

 We have added our first new signing of the close season to the squad with the arrival of Gordon McNab.